 - limit your work permit to match the duration of your policy (if your policy is valid for a shorter length of time).

 Our recommended insurance partners offer policies with a maximum duration of either 12, 18 or 24 months.

-2. Can I extend my policy?
+2. Can I extend my travel health insurance policy?

-Some insurance providers allow you to extend your policy, but some do not.
+Some travel health insurance providers allow you to extend your policy, but some do not.
 Some allow you to extend, but you have to leave Canada temporarily in order to do so.
 Make sure you get unambiguous, clear answer for this question if you plan on remaining in Canada.